What is a Function in Python?¶

 - Python allows passing arguments using key-value pairs (

-). - The order of arguments does not matter when using keyword arguments.
+key=value). - The order of arguments does not matter when using keyword arguments but the number of arguments must match.
+Otherwise, we will get an error.

 # Function to configure an AI model using keyword arguments